English at St Mark’s is exciting, engaging and imaginative!

 In year 7 students at St. Mark’s will study a broad programme of reading, writing, and speaking and listening.
 Each topic from Gothic literature to non-fiction writing is carefully planned to equip students with the skills needed for success at GCSE level, but also to be enjoyable, exciting and culturally enriching.
 We have regular visits from theatre groups, trips to hear famous authors and poets perform and in the last few years we’ve taken all of year 7 to see a Shakespeare play at ‘The Globe’!

 At KS3 students have a separate ‘Literacy lesson’ every week.
 This ensures that students are equipped with the knowledge and skills in SPAG (Spelling, Punctuation and Grammar) that are so vital to success at GCSE and beyond.
 Our intervention programme ensures that students who are struggling are offered tailored support; this is a combination of in-class intervention, withdrawal groups or referral to one of our many after school enrichment clubs.
-This year these after school clubs include: a book-group, drama club and a ‘Challenge Me’ English club for students who are gifted and talented in the subject.

 “Year 10 English students explored the relationship of Curley’s wife to other characters in the novel Of Mice and Men with good knowledge and understanding.”

 “There is a strong focus on developing students’ literacy skills across the academy.

 “There was one instance, in a good English lesson, where students undertook roles in their groups well.
 The added responsibility increased their level of engagement”

 “Oh!
 Is English over already?
 It always goes so quickly in here!”

 Recently our year 9 students attended a talk about gang violence in London, linked to the novel Pigeon English which they have been studying.